 - Monocotyledon plants have adventitious roots and consist of roots that are shaped like fibers and do not have taproots.

-- Monocotyledonous plants do not have secondary growth, whereas for dicotyledonous plants there are vascular cambium and cork cambium.
+- Monocotyledonous plants do not have secondary growth, whereas for dicotyledonous plants there is vascular cambium and cork cambium.

 These are some examples of differences in the roots of dicot and monocots.
 The more knowledge about plants, the easier it will be to care for and maintain a type of plant.
 Especially when it comes to roots, where roots are the most important part of plants.